-Due to the site being in a conservation area, in a flood zone and also including three grade II listed buildings, this project went through extensive Pre Applications with the planning authority to enable the best possible outcome for both the site and the buildings.
+Due to the site being in a Conservation Area, in a flood zone and including three Grade II listed buildings, this project went through extensive Pre-Application discussions with New Forest District Planning Authority.

-The approved design is a mostly glazed extension linking all three buildings together to form one dwelling.
-The new extension was designed to contrast in materials to the existing buildings whilst being subservient in height and transparency allowing the significance and importance of the listed buildings to stand out.
+The design consists mostly of a glazed extension linking the three historic buildings to form one dwelling.
+The new extension was designed to contrast in style and materials to the existing buildings whilst being subservient in height and transparency, allowing the significance and importance of the listed buildings to stand out.
 Our landscape concept design was based on historic mapping and old footpaths through the site.

-The current group of three buildings was once a group of five in the 1890's.
-This original grouping is reflected within the design of the new extension through two slightly raised roof elements which signify the exact same location and size of the historic buildings.
+The remaining group of three buildings was once a group of five in the 1890's.
+This original grouping is reflected within the design of the new extension, through two slightly raised roof elements which signify the exact same location and size of the historic buildings.

-To allow as much transparency as possible within the new extension the more private rooms such as the bedrooms are housed within the walls of the existing buildings.
+To allow as much transparency as possible within the new extension, the more private rooms such as bedrooms are housed within the walls of the existing buildings.
 This leaves the new element as mostly open plan living space with panoramic views into the garden and mill stream.
 The individual pieces of glass were the largest we have ever designed.
 One piece alone cost £22,000.

 Construction on site is due for completion late 2021.

 Publications: Featured in Channel 4's 'Extraordinary Extensions' presented by Tinie Tempah in October 2021